Mod-two cohomology of symmetric groups as a Hopf ring: Definition of the transfer product

 Because the fundamental geometry underlying the transfer product is that of taking a configuration and partitioning it into two configurations in all possible ways, we sometimes call it the partition product.
 Indeed, partitioning is part of the geometry as seen through Poincar\'e duality.
-The usual cup product of course corresponds to intersection of Poincar\'e duals, which means taking the the locus of configurations of $n$ points which satisfy the conditions defining the two cocycles in question.
+The usual cup product corresponds to intersection of Poincar\'e duals (that is, supports of representing Thom classes), which means taking the the locus of configurations of $n$ points which satisfy the conditions defining both of the two cocycles in question.
 The locus defining the transfer product is similar, but we instead require that some $k$ points satisfy the first condition and then the complementary $n-k$ points satisfy the latter condition.